pinkeen/rlamp/README.md

 The lfuse.bin file contains fuse settings, which I probably... ehhh... fused... for...
 Sorry, don't remember, you have to check it in uC's (ATmega88?) the datasheet.

-## Legalese
+## Licenses

 ### The application (source code)

-Remote controlled rgb lamp based on AVR
+rlamp - Remote controlled rgb lamp based on AVR Copyright &copy; 2011 Filip Sobalski <pinkeen@gmail.com>

-Copyright &copy; 2011 Filip Sobalski <pinkeen@gmail.com>
+This file is part of rlamp.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Rlamp is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.